 A Monmouth County native, Lori and her husband Stephen moved to Lincroft in 2012.
 Lori has a degree in Occupational Therapy and Business Management but is currently a stay at home mom to her three daughters.
 Lori enjoys getting involved in the community and was introduced to the Lincroft Village Green Association by a friend and fellow board member.
 Lori joined the board and became involved in various roles including co-chairing the Lincroft Eats Food Truck Festival which was a successful fundraiser.
 Lori knows that active community members can make grassroots changes and hopes to continue serving her community and impacting it in positive ways.

 In 2011, Christine and her husband found their forever home within the community of Lincroft.
-Their two daughters attend Thompson Middle School and Middletown High School South.
+Their two daughters now attend Middletown High School South.
 Currently, Christine works as an independent contracted occupational therapist for New Jersey's Early Intervention Program.
 Christine was compelled to join the LVGA in order to help support its mission of preserving, beautifying and improving the quality of life for all Lincroft residents.